 **Post contains affiliate links.
 For more information please see disclosure.**

-After experimenting with puppets, he further explored biomechanics and how our hands work by building his own mechanical hand.
+After experimenting with puppets, he further explored biomechanical engineering, and how our hands work by building his own mechanical hand.

 He read the instructions, which showed him how to build the fingers.
 He started by sticking the bottom of an orange foam sticker to the “palm” wooden piece.
 The foam sticker created a linkage between the phalanges (represented by the small rectangular wooden pieces) of the finger.
 Next he stuck three phalanges to the orange foam sticker.